Chicken and Tangerine Crostini

 December is probably one of the most party-packed months of the year.
 With work events, friend celebrations, family dinners and even neighbourhood get-together’s, the social calendar can fill up pretty quickly.
 We all share the love during this festive time, which is why it’s my favourite holiday!

-So when I recently tried a selection of alcohol-free wines from the Montreal-based company, Importation Navino, I was impressed.
+When I recently tried a selection of alcohol-free wines from the Montreal-based company, Importation Navino, I was impressed.
 It tasted like wine and was actually delicious!
-I knew it was the perfect blog topic, as I think we would all appreciate a bit more festivities- and a bit less slurring- at our upcoming celebrations.
+I knew it was the perfect blog topic, as I think we would all appreciate a little more festivities- and a little less stumbling- at our upcoming celebrations.

 As someone who doesn’t drink heavily to begin with, I would love to have the option of sipping on something lighter at parties.
 Navino has a sparkling white called Pierre Zéro, from Domaines Pierre Chavin in France, which has fruity flavours like melon and peach, with a touch of floral.
 The bubbles makes it feel and taste more elegant, as the refined carbonation is a welcome change to the hard bubbles of other sparkling wines or soda pop.

 Consider including an alcohol-free wine option at your next party.
-Those who aren’t drinking (even though who are!) might appreciate something refined and festive like Pierre Zéro.
+Those who aren’t drinking (even those who are!) might appreciate something refined and festive like Pierre Zéro.

 Yields about 16 crostini